Hospitality Management

 Web Site: http://daniels.du.edu/academic-programs/undergraduate/majors-minors/hospitality-management/

 The Fritz Knoebel School of Hospitality Management (Fritz Knoebel) has been preparing industry leaders since 1946.
 As part of the Daniels College of Business, Fritz Knoebel has been recognized nationally and internationally for its tradition of quality instruction, including the 2013 award for Best Educational Innovation at the Worldwide Hospitality Awards.
-The hospitality management program has as its foundation the core business discipline classes in the Daniels College.
-Within the major students select a concentration from Event Sales & Management, Lodging Real Estate, Restaurant/Food & Beverage Management, and Strategic Lodging Management.
+The hospitality management program is founded on the core business discipline classes in the Daniels College.
+Within the major, students select a concentration from Lodging Enterprise Strategy or Food & Beverage and Event Strategy.

 Bachelor of Science in Business Administration Major Requirements